Dental Crown and Bridge

 When you need a Bridge?

-teeth for support, filling the spots where missing teeth used to
+teeth for support, filling the missing spots where missing teeth used to

 be.
 A bridge, when necessary, offers a great solution for a